StanFaas/DNSolver/README.md

-# IParser v0.0.1
+# DNSolver v0.0.1

-Used for reconnaissance, IParser parses multiline files, gets their IPs, removing duplicates and writes the unique IPs to a new file.
+Used for reconnaissance, DNSolver parses multiline files, gets their IPs, removing duplicates and writes the unique IPs to a new file.

 ## Prerequisites

-IParser is built with Golang.
+DNSolver is built with Golang.
 This means that you need Go installed before you can use it.

 Here you find Go's [installation instructions](https://golang.org/doc/install).